 When a city or county builds a hospital, school, or park, or places a subway stop or a highway off-ramp in a neighborhood, property value in the proximity can increase.
-Owners of homes or business nearby benefit from this increase, and are the recipients of good luck.
+Owners of homes or businesses nearby benefit from this increase and are the recipients of good luck.
 Value capture is the concept of the government gaining back some of the benefits generated for citizens.

 The Right Place at the Right Time

 One of the major ways that infrastructure can generate value is through the growth and spread of business, and it has become an increasingly hot topic of discussion.
 For example, real estate developers may be quick to build a large apartment complex near a major highway.
 When scouting locations for a new laundromat or convenience store, owners are likely to choose property adjacent to this residential development.
 Another circumstance might be re-zoning of land from residential to commercial, or even to industrial when rezoning occurs, private owners of vacant lots may experience a huge windfall in property value.

 But a dilemma comes from such gains for property owners.
 Remember, the highway (or hospital or light rail line) was paid for by everyone's taxes and meant to benefit an entire city or large area, not just property owners whose immediate area had the good fortune to be chosen for public works.
 Value capture can be viewed as a way of spreading the value around since the public works are just that, public.